Jackardios/scout-json-api-paginate/README.md

     'size_parameter' => 'size',

     /*
-     * The name of the macro that is added to the Eloquent query builder.
+     * The name of the macro that is added to the Scout query builder.
      */
     'method_name' => 'jsonPaginate',